arianpasquali/basic-reference-rag-implementation/chainlit.md

-## Welcome to Motor Industry Assistant
+## Toyota/Lexus Assistant

-Welcome to the Motor Industry Assistant.
+Welcome to the Toyota/Lexus Assistant.
 A proof-of-concept agentic system that helps answer automotive industry questions by combining structured sales data and unstructured documents like owner manuals.

 ### What This Assistant Can Do